-Before you copy protected DVD to a blank DVD disc on Mac, make sure the blank disc has enough space to save the ISO file.
-You should clone DVD9 to DVD9, and DVD5 to DVD5 unless you use special tool to split the larger DVD9 to DVD5.
-Therefore, if the ISO is larger than 4.7GB, use a dual layer DVD.
+Before you start to copy protected DVDs to a blank DVD disc on Mac, make sure the blank disc has enough space to save the ISO file.
+Unless you use a special tool to split the larger DVD9 to DVD5, you should clone DVD9 to DVD9 and DVD5 to DVD5.
+Therefore, if the ISO is larger than 4.7 GB, use a dual-layer DVD.
 Now you can copy protected DVDs to DVD–5, DVD–9, DVD-R, DVD+R, DVD-RW, DVD+RW, DVD+R DL, DVD-R DL and DVD-RAM.

-- DVD-5: a single layer DVD with 4.7GB of data (around 120-133 minutes of video depending on compression).
+- DVD-5: a single- layer DVD with 4.7 GB of data (around 120-133 minutes of video, depending on compression).

-- DVD-9: a dual layer single sided DVD with up to 8.5GB of data (around 240 minutes of video depending on compression).
+- DVD-9: a dual-layer single sided DVD with up to 8.5 GB of data (around 240 minutes of video, depending on compression).

 How to burn the copied protected DVD video to a DVD on Mac?
 As we are on a Mac, there are multiple ways to do it.

-If you want to burn DVD from ISO image directly, you can use Disk Utility or Command Line.
+If you want to burn DVD from ISO image directly, you can use Disk Utility or the Command Line.
 Note that the burning ISO feature is now missing from Disk Utility since El Capitan (and it's now available in Finder on Mac OS X 10.11 and later).
-As the feature is no longer exists on newer macOS, check your computer system before you copy protected DVD to DVD on Mac.
+As the feature is no longer exists on newer macOS, check your computer system before you copy protected DVDs to DVD on Mac.
 For earlier versions, follow the guide below:

-- Insert a blank disc and launch Disk Utility.
+Step 1: Insert a blank writable disc into the Mac's disk drive and launch Disk Utility.

 If you have any problem, see how to fix Disk Utility won't copy DVD on Mac errors